 Planning’s resource conservation work supports land preservation and water resource protection and restoration efforts.
 Planning works with other agencies to prepare for climate change.
 Staff use analytic tools including land use and land cover data, development capacity analyses and modeling to support environmental protection at the state and local levels.

-If you have questions about Infrastructure and Development, please email Jason Dubow, Manager, Resource Conservation.
+If you have questions about Resource Conservation and Management, please email Jason Dubow, Manager, Resource Conservation and Management Unit.

 Water Resources Planning

 Planning works with counties and municipalities on water resources planning, offering guidance and data and analysis to local governments to ensure that water and sewer plans and comprehensive plan water resource elements efficiently manage water, wastewater and stormwater.
 Learn more

 The Chesapeake Bay Program is a multi-state, regional partnership working to restore the Bay since 1983.
 Partners include the states of Maryland, Pennsylvania and Virginia, the District of Columbia, the Chesapeake Bay Commission, the Environmental Protection Agency, and citizen advisory groups.
 Planning is one of Maryland’s participating agencies, providing staff support, policy advocacy, and data and analysis to ensure regional and state policies support smart growth and reflect Planning’s land use, parcel and demographic data and forecasts.
 Learn more

 Climate Change Mitigation and Adaptation

 Climate change will affect Maryland in a variety of ways, from increased risk for extreme events such as drought, storms and flooding to increased erosion and inundation of low-lying areas along the state’s shoreline and coast.
 Even as the state moves forward to reduce greenhouse gases, climate impacts will be felt.
 Therefore, adaptation strategies, together with mitigation, are necessary to address climate change.
 Learn more